 Yes.
 The ACR website is www.ACR.org.
 Click on Patient Info at the top of the page.
 This link will allow you to look up the facility’s accreditation according to modality, state, city and zip.
 Please type zip code 38501 for to see Premier’s Accreditations as it will only list the facility closest to that specific zip code.

 A board certified Radiologist here at Premier will dictate a report that is then faxed to your physician’s office.
 You may personally request a copy of your report and or images on a CD at any time free of charge.
 Your ordering physician will review the results of the procedure with you.

 Yes, we have had Hologic Digital Mammography since July 2006.
 Premier was the first facility in the Upper Cumberland region to offer digital mammography.

 3D mammography provides over 200 times more images than 2D mammography.
 3D Mammography (breast tomosynthesis) produces a three-dimensional view of the breast tissue that helps radiologists identify and characterize individual breast structures without the confusion of overlapping tissue.

 The main difference between a thyroid uptake and a thyroid scan is that the thyroid scan anatomically demonstrates the distribution of thyroid tissue since thyroid tissue is the only tissue that concentrates large amounts of iodine.
 The thyroid uptake measures metabolic activity of the thyroid gland as reflected in its extraction of iodine from the blood.

-Yes, it is necessary for a board certified Radiologist to read the images from any modality including XRay, CT, MRI, US, NM, and Mammography, This board certification means they have had extensive training in addition to medical school to read images from all modalites.
-We have three Board Certified Radiologists here on staff at Premier.
+Yes, it is necessary for a board certified Radiologist to read the images from any modality including XRay, CT, MRI, US, NM, and Mammography.
+This board certification means they have had extensive training in addition to medical school to read images from all modalites.
+We have four Board Certified Radiologists here on staff at Premier.